 To maintain satisfactory academic progress for University funding, graduate students must achieve a cumulative grade point average of at least 3.0 for all graduate course work.

-Generally, only appeals that involve documented circumstances beyond the student’s control which have had an impact upon the student’s academic performance will be considered.
-Circumstances which might merit an appeal include, but are not limited to, the following: serious illness or injury to the student or a member of the student’s immediate family, a death in the immediate family, or divorce.
+Circumstances that might merit an appeal include, but are not limited to: serious illness or injury to the student or a member of the student’s immediate family, a death in the immediate family, or other special circumstances outside the student’s control.
 Supporting documentation of the circumstances forming the basis for the student’s appeal must be submitted with the appeal.
-Students who have been deemed ineligible in a prior semester, but who have since improved their performance to the required level, are also encouraged to submit an appeal for the reinstatement of their aid; the student’s financial aid will not be automatically reinstated.
+Students who have been deemed ineligible in a prior semester, but who have since improved their performance to the required level are also encouraged to submit an appeal for the reinstatement of their aid; a student’s aid will not be automatically re-instated.